Staff Review

 Kirker Holidays

-To begin our trip, we met up with an old friend of mine, who now works in Milan, and hearing his glowing reports of the city we were about to explore, to whet the appetite for the days to come.
-After strolling though the streets around the Duomo and Galleria Vittorio Emmanuele II, we had an hour or two to relax in the hotel before having a delightful meal at Don Lisandro, a Kirker recommended restaurant situated in an old chapel on the elegant Via Manzoni.
+To begin our trip, we met up with an old friend of mine, who now works in Milan.
+Hearing his glowing reports of the city we were about to explore certainly whet the appetite for the days to come.
+After strolling through the streets around the Duomo and Galleria Vittorio Emmanuele II, we had an hour or two to relax in the hotel before having a delightful meal at Don Lisandro, a Kirker recommended restaurant situated in an old chapel on the elegant Via Manzoni.

 Duomo, Milan